datdao1998/iac-aws/README.md

 # Description
-Guildine for deploying infrastructure to cloud environment using IaC tools
+Guildline for deploying infrastructure to cloud environment using IaC tools

 # Installation (in MacOS)
  ## Terraform